-On \\\, Taxpayer A and Taxpayer B retained the services of a Certified Public Accountant who informed them that in 1999 they were ineligible to convert Taxpayer A's traditional IRA X to the Roth IRA Y. Taxpayer A and Taxpayer B represent that until \\\ they were both unaware of the 408A(c)(3)(B) limitation and they also believed that the traditional IRA X had been properly converted.
+Taxpayer A represents that until she met with a tax attorney in 2001, she was unaware of the 408A(c)(3)(B) limitation and believed that the traditional IRA X had been properly converted.
 In addition, as of the date of this ruling request, the Internal Revenue Service has not made Taxpayer A aware of her improper IRA conversion.

-Based on the above, you, through your authorized representative, request the following letter ruling: that Taxpayer A and Taxpayer B are granted the authority, under section 301.9100-3 of the Procedure and Administration Regulations, to recharacterize Taxpayer A's Roth IRA Y as a traditional IRA.
+Based on the above facts and representations, you, through your authorized representative, request the following letter ruling: that Taxpayer A be granted a period not to exceed sixty days form the date of this ruling letter to recharacterize her Roth IRA Y as a traditional IRA.